DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 <br/>

-# Cluster analysis - by the MCA/k-means method
+# Cluster analysis - by the MCA k-means method

 ## Run the algorithm (!should test for multiple seeds)